SyanRaval/Portfolio/README.md

-# Portfolio of Completed Works (while attending the Ohio State University)
+---

+# My Geospatial & Systems Programming Portfolio

+Welcome to my portfolio!
+This repository showcases a selection of projects demonstrating my skills in **geospatial analysis, data management, and systems programming**.
+Each project highlights my approach to problem-solving, clean code architecture, and robust implementation.

+---

+## Featured Projects

-## Book Records Manager (lab2.c)
+### Book Records Manager (C)

+This project is a robust **Book Records Manager** built in C, using a singly linked list to efficiently handle a collection of book records.
+It's a great example of core C programming principles in action.

+**Key Highlights:**

+* **Dynamic Memory Management:** Implemented proper memory allocation and deallocation to prevent leaks and optimize resource use.
+* **Sorted Data Structures:** Utilized a singly linked list with sorted insertion by stock number for efficient data retrieval.
+* **Modular Design:** Separated concerns into dedicated functions for data entry, list manipulation, and financial calculations, promoting code reusability and maintainability.
-This C program manages a collection of book records using a singly linked list, where each node stores book details and links to the next node.
-It features dynamic memory management with proper allocation and deallocation, sorted insertion by stock number, and a modular design that separates data entry, list manipulation, and financial calculations into dedicated functions.
-A menu-driven interface allows users to add, delete, view, and analyze records, with robust error handling for invalid input or memory failures.
-The project showcases essential C programming practices like pointer manipulation, manual memory control, and clean separation of concerns—making it a solid example of low-level systems programming and data structure implementation.
+* **User-Friendly Interface:** Features a menu-driven interface for seamless interaction, allowing users to add, delete, view, and analyze records.
+* **Error Handling:** Incorporated robust error handling for invalid input and potential memory failures, ensuring program stability.

+This project demonstrates my proficiency in **pointer manipulation, manual memory control, and clean separation of concerns**, making it a solid example of low-level systems programming and data structure implementation.

-## XML Tree Natural-Number Expression Evaluator (Java)
+### XML Tree Natural-Number Expression Evaluator (Java)

-This project implements an XML-based arithmetic expression evaluator in Java for natural numbers, using a modular design that leverages third-party components for parsing (`XMLTree1`) and computation (`NaturalNumber2`).
-The core logic resides in a recursive `evaluate` method that traverses the XML tree, interpreting arithmetic operations (`<plus>`, `<minus>`, `<times>`, `<divide>`) or literal number nodes to compute a result using arbitrary-precision arithmetic.
-Defensive programming is demonstrated through divide-by-zero checks and input validation via assertions.
-The program includes a simple command-line interface for evaluating expressions from XML files, with clear separation between input/output handling and computation logic.
-This project highlights principles such as separation of concerns, reusable components, recursion, and maintainable, testable code structure—key qualities in scalable software development.
+This Java project implements an **XML-based arithmetic expression evaluator** for natural numbers.
+It's designed with modularity in mind, leveraging existing components for parsing and computation.

+**Key Highlights:**

+* **Modular Architecture:** Leverages third-party libraries (`XMLTree1` for parsing, `NaturalNumber2` for arbitrary-precision arithmetic) to focus on core evaluation logic.
+* **Recursive Evaluation:** The core `evaluate` method recursively traverses the XML tree, interpreting arithmetic operations (`<plus>`, `<minus>`, `<times>`, `<divide>`) and literal number nodes.
+* **Arbitrary-Precision Arithmetic:** Utilizes `NaturalNumber2` for precise calculations, handling numbers of any size.
+* **Defensive Programming:** Includes `divide-by-zero` checks and input validation through assertions, ensuring robust and reliable execution.
+* **Separation of Concerns:** Clearly separates input/output handling from the core computation logic, promoting a clean and maintainable codebase.

+This project highlights principles such as **reusable components, recursion, and maintainable, testable code structure**—key qualities in scalable software development.

-## Bestaurants Geodatabase
+### Bestaurants Geodatabase (PostgreSQL/PostGIS)

-In this lab, I designed and implemented a fully featured "Bestaurants" geospatial database using PostgreSQL with PostGIS, showcasing end-to-end proficiency in spatial database architecture.
-I began with schema design, applying a consistent spatial reference system (SRID 3857, WGS 84 Web Mercator) across all geometry-enabled tables.
-I created separate `POINT`-based tables for each venue type—diners, cafés, restaurants, and bars/lounges—with appropriately typed columns like `VARCHAR`, `INTEGER`, and `DATE`.
-To enforce data integrity, I used a check constraint (`rating BETWEEN 1 AND 5`) to replicate a coded-value domain, and introduced a `venue_type` enum to distinguish between bars and lounges, enabling default values and streamlining data entry with views or triggers.
-I implemented a normalized one-to-many relationship between the `diners` table and a `diner_reviews` table using foreign key constraints to prevent orphaned records and maintain referential integrity.
-To support efficient spatial queries—such as finding diners with an average rating of 4 or higher within 5 km of a location—I added spatial indexes (`GIST` on geometry columns) and attribute indexes (`BTREE` on ratings).
-I captured the complete schema in SQL scripts to support version control, reproducibility, and automated deployment.
-This project reinforced key principles of relational modeling, spatial indexing, and data integrity while leveraging PostGIS capabilities to build scalable, high-performance geospatial applications.
+In this project, I designed and implemented a comprehensive **"Bestaurants" geospatial database** using PostgreSQL with PostGIS.
+It showcases my end-to-end proficiency in spatial database architecture.

+**Key Highlights:**

+* **Spatial Schema Design:** Applied a consistent spatial reference system (SRID 3857, WGS 84 Web Mercator) across all geometry-enabled tables.
+* **Structured Data Storage:** Created `POINT`-based tables for various venue types (diners, cafés, restaurants, bars/lounges) with appropriate data types.
+* **Data Integrity & Validation:** Implemented a `CHECK` constraint for ratings (1-5), an `ENUM` type for `venue_type`, and used foreign key constraints for a normalized one-to-many relationship between `diners` and `diner_reviews` to prevent orphaned records.
+* **Efficient Spatial Queries:** Added **spatial indexes (GIST)** on geometry columns and **attribute indexes (BTREE)** on ratings to support high-performance spatial queries (e.g., finding diners with high ratings within a certain distance).
+* **Reproducible Design:** Captured the complete schema in SQL scripts, ensuring version control, reproducibility, and automated deployment.

+This project reinforced key principles of **relational modeling, spatial indexing, and data integrity**, while leveraging PostGIS capabilities to build scalable, high-performance geospatial applications.

+---

+## Geospatial Analysis & R Projects

-## Transit Accessibility Study (Lab 16.Rmd)
+### Transit Accessibility Study (R)

-In this lab, I used R’s emerging transport-GIS stack—**r5r**, **osmextract**, **tidytransit**, **sf**, and the **tidyverse**—to perform a multimodal accessibility analysis of San Luis Obispo.
-I set up a local Java environment for **r5r**, downloaded and clipped OSM street data to city limits, and overlaid school locations using `ggplot2`.
-I generated a hex grid over the city, computed centroids, and calculated walk/transit travel times from each school to all grid cells using `travel_time_matrix()`.
-After collapsing results and mapping the nearest-school travel times as a choropleth, I created 10, 20, and 30-minute isochrones and calculated their areas.
-I then used **tidytransit** to process GTFS data, counted transit stops per grid cell, and visualized them spatially.
-Finally, I modeled accessibility using `accessibility()` with both step and exponential decay functions, mapping the results to highlight spatial equity.
-This project demonstrated reproducible, script-based approaches to spatial network analysis, isochrones, and transit accessibility using modern R tools.
+This project demonstrates a multimodal accessibility analysis of San Luis Obispo using R's modern transport-GIS stack.

+**Key Highlights:**

+* **Integrated R Libraries:** Utilized `r5r`, `osmextract`, `tidytransit`, `sf`, and the `tidyverse` for a complete analysis workflow.
+* **Travel Time Matrix Generation:** Computed walk/transit travel times from schools to a city-wide hex grid using `travel_time_matrix()`.
+* **Isochrone Generation:** Created and calculated areas for 10, 20, and 30-minute isochrones, visualizing accessibility.
+* **Transit Network Analysis:** Processed GTFS data with `tidytransit` to count and visualize transit stops per grid cell.
+* **Accessibility Modeling:** Applied `accessibility()` with both step and exponential decay functions to model and map spatial equity.

+This project showcases reproducible, script-based approaches to **spatial network analysis, isochrones, and transit accessibility** using modern R tools.

-## Spatial Network & Autocorrelation Analysis (Lab 17.Rmd)
+### Spatial Network & Autocorrelation Analysis (R)

-In this lab, I conducted a full social- and spatial-network analysis of Seattle gang “turf” data entirely in R, integrating traditional spatial tools (**sf**, **tmap**, **spdep**) with modern network-science packages (**igraph**, **tidygraph**, **ggraph**, **sfnetworks**, **visNetwork**).
-I began by reading census tract data and standardizing neighborhood variables (poverty, unemployment, etc.) to create composite indices like concentrated disadvantage.
-After merging these into the spatial data, I built a network from tract-level edge and node tables, calculated centrality metrics (degree, betweenness, closeness), and analyzed global network structure.
-I visualized the network with **ggraph** and **visNetwork**, then mapped centrality scores back to tracts using **tmap**.
-To assess spatial clustering, I generated spatial weights and ran a Monte Carlo Moran’s I test.
-Finally, I created a spatial network with **sfnetworks**, recomputed centrality, and mapped the network geometrically.
-This lab highlighted how R enables seamless integration of spatial analysis, network science, and reproducible cartography in one workflow.
+In this project, I conducted a full social and spatial network analysis of Seattle gang “turf” data entirely in R, integrating traditional spatial tools with modern network science packages.

+**Key Highlights:**

+* **Integrated R Ecosystem:** Combined `sf`, `tmap`, `spdep` with `igraph`, `tidygraph`, `ggraph`, `sfnetworks`, and `visNetwork` for a comprehensive analysis.
+* **Data Preparation & Indexing:** Read and standardized census tract data to create composite indices like concentrated disadvantage.
+* **Network Centrality Analysis:** Built a network from tract-level data, calculating and visualizing centrality metrics (degree, betweenness, closeness).
+* **Spatial Autocorrelation:** Generated spatial weights and performed a Monte Carlo Moran’s I test to assess spatial clustering.
+* **Geospatial Network Visualization:** Mapped centrality scores back to tracts and geometrically visualized the spatial network with `sfnetworks`.

+This lab highlighted how R enables seamless integration of **spatial analysis, network science, and reproducible cartography** in one workflow.

-## Wildfire Risk Assessment (final project.Rmd)
+### Wildfire Risk Assessment (R)

-In this capstone project, my group and I used a modern RStudio-based GIS workflow—combining **sf**, **tigris**, **ggplot2/ggspatial**, **tmap**, **spatstat**, and **spdep**—to identify and analyze high-risk wildfire zones in Los Angeles County by integrating 2022 fire-perimeter polygons, fire-station locations, and weekly drought-severity shapefiles.
-We harmonized projections, converted fire-station CSVs to spatial layers, and enriched wildfire polygons with alarm dates, area, and derived drought metrics.
-We visualized fire size, timing, and drought overlap using buffers and semi-transparent drought layers, then quantified spatial intersections using **st\_intersection** and **st\_join**.
-Proximity to fire stations was assessed via buffers and nearest-distance calculations.
-We used Moran’s I to test for spatial clustering of drought-driven fire risk and ran point-pattern analysis (Ripley’s K) for small fires to detect local clustering.
-Finally, we analyzed the correlation between drought severity and station proximity over time.
-The project demonstrates how emerging R-based GIS approaches enable integrated spatial analysis, proximity modeling, and high-quality mapping in a reproducible workflow.
+This capstone project, a group effort, utilized a modern RStudio-based GIS workflow to identify and analyze high-risk wildfire zones in Los Angeles County.

+**Key Highlights:**

+* **Multi-Source Data Integration:** Integrated 2022 fire-perimeter polygons, fire-station locations, and weekly drought-severity shapefiles.
+* **Data Harmonization & Enrichment:** Harmonized projections, converted CSVs to spatial layers, and enriched wildfire polygons with alarm dates, area, and derived drought metrics.
+* **Spatial Analysis & Proximity Modeling:** Quantified spatial intersections using `st_intersection` and `st_join`, and assessed proximity to fire stations via buffers and nearest-distance calculations.
+* **Spatial Clustering & Point Pattern Analysis:** Used Moran’s I to test for spatial clustering of drought-driven fire risk and ran Ripley’s K for small fires to detect local clustering.
+* **Reproducible GIS Workflow:** Demonstrated how emerging R-based GIS approaches enable integrated spatial analysis, proximity modeling, and high-quality mapping in a reproducible workflow.

+---